OpenCyphal-Garage/uavcan.github.io/index.md

 To learn about the stable version of the protocol, please read [**The UAVCAN Guide**](https://uavcan.org/guide).

+Also see [DroneCAN](http://dronecan.org) -- an independent project aimed to provide continued support for legacy UAVCAN/CAN v0 under a new name.

 ## License

 UAVCAN is a standard open to everyone, and it will always remain this way.